Skip to content

 `

-You can set these via FTP or SSH using chmod.
+This ensures your files are properly protected within your hosting environment.
+You can set these permissions via FTP or SSH using the chmod command.

-To prevent malware from running in /wp-content/uploads, create a .htaccess file inside that folder with:
+To prevent malware from running inside /wp-content/uploads, create a .htaccess file in that folder with:

 <FilesMatch “\.php$”>